rooch-network/rooch/frameworks/rooch-framework/doc/auth_validator.md

 ## Function `get_session_key_from_ctx_option`

-Get the session key from the TxValidateResult in the TxContext If the TxValidateResult is None or SessionKey is None, return None
+Get the session key from the TxValidateResult in the TxContext If the TxValidateResult, AuthValidator or SessionKey is None, return None

 <pre><code><b>public</b> <b>fun</b> <a href="auth_validator.md#0x3_auth_validator_get_session_key_from_ctx_option">get_session_key_from_ctx_option</a>(): <a href="_Option">option::Option</a>&lt;<a href="">vector</a>&lt;u8&gt;&gt;